garywill/BigSearch/src/README.md

 <details>

 A part of the code of this tool can be traced back to around 2008.
-Published to be usable to the public on Internet in 2015.
-Not until early 2020s, I found webExtension and JS standarized, so made this tool a browser extension. （Yes it's developed slowly and gently.
+Web app published to be usable to the public on Internet in 2015.
+Not until early 2020s, I found webExtension and JS standarized, so made this tool a browser extension.
+(Yes it's developed slowly and gently.
 Not full-time)

 The core part's code has been ever refactored.
-Although some UI code is not enough to call awesome, **this tool has always been very useful.** Please be generous giving a star 🌟 if you like it.
+Although some UI code is not enough to be called awesome, **this tool has always been very useful.** Please be generous giving a star 🌟 if you like it.

 Have given the engines data `enginesdata.js` AGPL FLOSS license (so welcome adding data 🌱.
 Or, if you know any license properer for this data 🍀).
 Feel free to discuss (open an issue) if want FLOSS license for this whole project 💚.